How ThreatQ Helps CISOs Empower Their Teams to Mitigate RiskPOSTED BY LIZ BUSH

 Deploy actionable intelligence to maximize the value of existing security infrastructure.
 When a threat does get through, your teams now have a single source of truth for better decisions and action.
 They can apply a subset of threat data specific to your environment, for example to your existing case management or SIEM solution, to allow these technologies to perform more efficiently and effectively – delivering fewer false positives.
 Teams can also use this curated threat intelligence to be anticipatory and prevent attacks in the future – automatically sending intelligence to your layers of defense (firewalls, IPS, etc.) to generate and apply updated policies and rules.

 Reduce risk and improve security posture.
-Moving forward, the ThreatQ platform is regularly and automatically updated with pre-processed, contextual and prioritized data.
+Moving forward, the ThreatQ threat intelligence platform is regularly and automatically updated with pre-processed, contextual and prioritized data.
 Your teams can work together, adding comments about their observations to capture learnings about adversaries and their tactics, techniques and procedures (TTPs).
 This continuous threat assessment helps ensure teams stay focused on what matters in your highly dynamic environment and derive the most value from threat intelligence.

 Learn more about how ThreatQ helps CISOs improve defenses, reduce risk and execute on strategic goals, while getting more from existing resources – people and infrastructure.